asce-web/bridge-designer/src/app/features/printing-3d/README.md

 I looked at various approaches to building my own algorithm for computing the union of manifolds: plane sweep and edge tracing.
 Despite trusses being simpler than the general problem, the algorithms are big projects.
-Moreover, the literature is full of warnings about the horrors of floating point precision-related fragility.
-Since I spent a year of my life learning a lot about this during my MS work, and there are PhD dissertations still working on the problem well into the 2000's, I will not re-invent this wheel.
+Moreover, the literature is full of warnings about floating point precision-related fragility.
+Since I spent a year of my life experiencing this during my MS work in the 80's, and there are PhD dissertations working on the problem well into the 2000's, I will not re-invent this wheel.

 The best option appears to be the [manifold library](https://github.com/elalish/manifold).
 It's written in C++, but has an emscripten compilation to WebAssembly.
 It's based on a PhD dissertation claiming to a practical, FP-robust algorithm.
 It's frequently maintained and has many users.
 It's Apache licensed, so no fee issues.
 The main down side is, indeed, also a strength.
 That's WebAssembly.
 While mainstream since 2007, some of its features have been supported in Chromium browsers only since 2022.

+# Packing objects onto the printer stage